1AVINASH/theory/frontend.md

 ```
+### UseCallback vs UseEffect
+* The callback function passed to useEffect runs after every render where its dependencies have changed.
+It can also run on component mount and cleanup on unmount.
+* UseCallback prevents re-rendering of function even on component re-renders unless something in the dependency array is changed

 ### Round vs Curly Brackets in JS
 * Round brackets are primarily used for control flow, function-related operations, and grouping expressions.